zaiweizhang/votenet/README.md

 You can use `CUDA_VISIBLE_DEVICES=0,1,2` to specify which GPU(s) to use.
 Without specifying CUDA devices, the training will use all the available GPUs and train with data parallel (Note that due to I/O load, training speedup is not linear to the nubmer of GPUs used).
 Run `python train.py -h` to see more training options (e.g. you can also set `--model boxnet` to train with the baseline BoxNet model).
 While training you can check the `log_sunrgbd/log_train.txt` file on its progress, or use the TensorBoard to see loss curves.

+For finetuning with our pretrained model:

+    CUDA_VISIBLE_DEVICES=0 python train.py --dataset sunrgbd --log_dir log_sunrgbd --no_height --pre_checkpoint_path /path/to/pretrained_model --batch_size 16

+You can also specify the scan_idx for limited label training experiments and specify the scale parameter for 1x, 2x, 3x or 4x pointnet finetuning.
+The sampled indexes used in our experiments have been uploaded to sunrgbd/meta_data.

 To test the trained model with its checkpoint:

     python eval.py --dataset sunrgbd --checkpoint_path log_sunrgbd/checkpoint.tar --dump_dir eval_sunrgbd --cluster_sampling seed_fps --use_3d_nms --use_cls_nms --per_class_proposal